 First, I don’t believe any of us are ever ‘done.’
 Ever.

-Second, just because I’ve acknowledged and processed my baggage, doesn’t mean it magically disappears.
+Second, just because I’ve acknowledged and processed what I’ve experienced, doesn’t mean anything magically disappears.
 It just means I’m now self-aware.
 I’m aware of what my triggers are, why they exist, why it’s my inclination to react certain ways, and why specific emotions are linked to specific events.

 The good news?
 I now have a choice.
 I can choose how to respond, instead of just being a slave to trigger reactions and ingrained behaviors.